johnnovak/gridmonger-site/source/basic-editing.rst

     </table>

-One-way doors are a bit special; their arrows are drawn towards the selected direction.
-So if you want to flip the direction of arrow, just go to the "other side" of the door and draw it again!
+One-way doors are a bit special; their arrows are drawn towards the direction you've used when drawing them.
+So if you want to flip the direction of the arrow, just go to the "other side" of the door and draw it again!

 Draw wall repeat